Admission Arrangements for 2022-23 Entry

 Well over half our students come to Archbishop Holgate’s from outside the school’s designated catchment area, and their applications are warmly welcomed.
 Foundation places are offered on faith grounds to members of Christian churches and other major world faiths.
 Community places are offered to those seeking a school with a Christian tradition, with priority first to siblings, second to students living in the area normally served by the school, third to those with the closest safe walking route.
 As part of enrolment, students complete an Admission Form.
 Students and parents also sign an Acceptance Form, based on the school’s aims, and marking the beginning of a partnership between home and school.

-- Find out about the school – from the Prospectus; from visiting the school on our Open Evening in September; from this website; or from personal contact.
+- Find out about the school – from the Prospectus; from visiting the school on our Open Evening; from this website; or from personal contact.
 Decide whether you can commit to the aims, values and ethos of the school.

 - Find out about the Local Authority’s admissions procedure – from A Guide to Parents (City of York Council) or Secondary School Admissions (East Riding of Yorkshire Council).